 Iden has had trouble getting the commercial and Indian casinos to see eye-to-eye on a particular part of the legislation.
 Iden included language allowing the commercial casinos to operate even if federal regulations prevent tribal casinos from doing so.

 Indian tribes are considered sovereign nations and do not fall under the jurisdiction of the state.
 He included the language to get the commercial casinos’ support for the bill.
 At the same time, he lost the tribal casinos–who want all online gaming to halt if they can’t offer it.

 Iden calls this the “poison pill.”
-He talked about the issue with Online Poker Report.

 “The reality of it is, there isn’t a lot I can put in there to ease that concern.
 There isn’t a statute I can put in place to resolve your problem if you’re a sovereign nation that answers to the federal government.